oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 ### LLM runtime
-We would like to interact with different LLMs localy and we are going to use Ollama for running them.
+We would like to interact with different LLMs locally and we are going to use Ollama for running them.
 We are going to use it in if Ollama isn't installed in your system already, you can use brew:

 ```bash
   brew install ollama